-2 An Elementary School Classroom in a Slum
+An Elementary School Classroom in a Slum About the poet

 About the poet Stephen Spender (1909-1995) was an English poet and an essayist.
 He left University College, Oxford without taking a degree and went to Berlin in 1930.
 Spender took a keen interest in politics and declared himself to be a socialist and pacifist.

+About the poet

-Books by Spender include Poems of Dedication, The Edge of Being, The Creative The Struggle of the Modern and autobiography, World Within World.
+Books by Spender include Poems of Dedication, The Edge of Being, The Creative Element, The Struggle of the Modern and an autobiography, World Within World.
 In, An Elementary School Classroom in a Slum, he has concentrated on themes of social injustice and class inequalities.

-Gnarled disease Before you read Have you ever visited or seen an elementary school in a slum?
-What does it look like?
+Sudden brief rush of wind

+A weak dull face

+Hinderance of growth due to Malnourishment

+A person who legally receives the ancestral property

+full of knots and twists.

 Far far from gusty waves these children's faces.
 Like rootless weeds, the hair torn round their pallor: The tall girl with her weighed-down head.
-The paperseeming boy, with rat's eyes.
-The stunted, unlucky heir Of twisted bones, reciting a father's gnarled disease.
-His lesson, from his desk.
-At back of the dim class One unnoted, sweet and young.
-His eyes live in a dream, Of squirrel's game, in tree room, other than this.
-3. Heir: A person who legally receives the ancestral property due to malnutrition.
+The paper- seeming boy, with rat's eyes.
+The stunted, unlucky heir Of twisted bones, reciting a father's gnarled disease, His lesson, from his desk.
+At back of the dim class At back of the dim class One unnoted, sweet and Young, One unnoted, sweet and young.
+His eyes live in a dream, Of squirrel's game, in tree room, Other than this.